Jack Johnson (musician): 2000–2003: Brushfire Fairytales and On and On

 Jack Johnson's big break was writing and contributing vocals for the song "Rodeo Clowns" which was featured on G. Love's 1999 album Philadelphonic.
-The song would later become the most famous single on the album.
-Johnson was introduced to G. Love by a mutual friend of Johnson who was shooting surf films with him at the time.
+Johnson was introduced to G. Love by a mutual friend who was shooting surf films with him then.
 After hearing "Rodeo Clowns", G. Love saw Johnson's potential and effortless style and invited him to record with him.
 That led to the now-famous "Rodeo Clowns" recording, launching Johnson's career.

-In addition to his later success as a musician, Johnson is also an accomplished filmmaker.
-Johnson directed the surf films Thicker Than Water (2000) and The September Sessions (2002), in which he also starred.
-Both movie soundtracks were also products of Johnson.
-Johnson also starred in the 2004 surf film A Brokedown Melody.
+In addition to his later success as a musician, Johnson is an accomplished filmmaker.
+He directed the surf films Thicker Than Water (2000) and The September Sessions (2002), in which he also starred.
+He recorded both movie soundtracks and starred in the 2004 surf film A Brokedown Melody.

-Suela released a four track demo that caught the attention of Ben Harper's producer, J. P. Plunier, who worked with Johnson to produce his debut album Brushfire Fairytales during December 2000 with Harper and his Weissenborn lap steel guitar making a guest appearance.
-Brushfire Fairytales was released on February 1, 2001, and led to Johnson becoming the opening act in late February 2001 for the last twenty-three cities of Ben Harper's "Innocent Criminals" tour of the United States.
+Suela released a four-track demo that caught the attention of Ben Harper's producer, J. P. Plunier, who worked with Johnson to produce his debut album Brushfire Fairytales during December 2000 with Harper and his Weissenborn lap steel guitar making a guest appearance.
+Brushfire Fairytales was released on February 1, 2001, and led to Johnson becoming the opening act in late February 2001 for the last twenty-three cities of Harper's "Innocent Criminals" tour of the United States.

-Johnson went back into the studio with Adam Topol (drums, percussion) and Merlo Podlewski (bass), who played on Brushfire Fairytales, and Mario Caldato Jr on production duties, to record his second full-length album On and On.
-It was the first album to be recorded at Johnson's Mango Tree Studio in Johnson's home town of North Shore, Oahu, and the first to be released through The Moonshine Conspiracy Records.
+Johnson as well as Adam Topol (drums, percussion) and Merlo Podlewski (bass), who played on Brushfire Fairytales to record his second full-length album On and On; Mario Caldato Jr. was the producer.
+It was the first album to be recorded at Johnson's Mango Tree Studio in his hometown of North Shore, Oahu as well as the first to be released through The Moonshine Conspiracy Records.
 On and On was released on May 6, 2003.

-The Moonshine Conspiracy Records was later changed to Brushfire Records; Johnson turned the offices and studios of his Los-Angeles based record company into a model of eco-friendliness, with solar power, recyclable CD packaging, and power-saving air conditioners.
+The Moonshine Conspiracy Records became Brushfire Records; Johnson turned the offices and studios of his Los Angeles based record company into a model of eco-friendliness, with solar power, recyclable CD packaging, and power-saving air conditioners.